 When the journey seemed long when we were children, we probably all remember asking the question, "Are we there yet?"
-Back then the question was about reaching an actual destination, a place such as Grandma's house for Sunday dinner, the park for a cook out, or maybe just the ice cream parlor.
-Did you notice food is involved in each of those sinerios?
-Food seems to have been on the mind of many the last couple of weeks as we crucified flesh, fasted, and prayed to make good choices not only food-wise, but also faith-wise.
+Back then the question was about reaching an actual destination, a place such as Grandma's house for Sunday dinner, the park for a cookout, or maybe just the ice cream parlor.
+Did you notice food is involved in each of those scenarios?
+Food seems to have been on the mind of many the last couple of weeks as we crucified the flesh, fasted, and prayed to make good choices not only food-wise but also faith-wise.

 In this final week of this portion of Fit Faith Fast, the journey is seeming a bit long.
 We all heard Pastor tell the story Sunday of one runner picking up a cookie and eating it simply from force of habit.
 They honestly thought nothing of it until the last sweet crumb was consumed.